y1chu/bitLifeSimple/README.md

 This is a text-based game where you make choices and try to navigate through life.
 You start with three attributes: happiness, health, and wealth.
 As you progress through the game, your choices will affect these attributes, and you may gain or lose points in each category.

+Note that this is still an on-going project.
+I will add more things when I have time. :)

 ## Getting Started

 To play the game, simply visit this link: https://y1chu.github.io/bitLifeSimple/